CMU-MultiComp-Lab/mmml-course/fall2022/_pages/syllabus.md

 summarizing the paper you read that week (see more details below), and (b) active participation in the follow-up discussions, including at least 2 extra posts.
-    - For each reading assignment, each student is required to read only one research paper (out of the 2 or 3 assigned paper).
+    - For each reading assignment, each student is required to read only one research paper (out of all assigned papers).
 Students need to write a summary statement for their paper and post it in the discussion forum before Friday 8pm ET.
 These summary posts will allow other study group members to learn about the papers they did not read directly, and possibly ask follow-up questions.
-    - During the 7-day period of the reading assignment (Monday 8pm ET until the following Monday 8pm ET), each student is expected to post their summary and two extra posts.
-These extra posts can be follow-up questions, additional information, answers, or new insights.
-These extra posts can be about their own paper or the other papers.
+  - Following this Friday deadline, students are expected to read at least one summary for each paper they did not originally read and write a follow-up post to discuss similarities and differences with the paper they read and suggest some follow-up ideas.
+One follow-up post should be created for each paper the student did not read.
+For most reading assignments, the total number of paper options is 3, making the number of follow-up posts equal to 2.
   - Reading assignments will be released weekly, with exceptions when a project assignment (first, midterm or final) is due the same week.
 Also, no reading assignments during the first week and during Thanksgiving week.
 We expect 10 reading assignments during the semester.
-  - Each reading assignment is worth 2.0 points: 1.0 point for the paper summary and 1.0 point for the extra posts in the discussion.
-We plan to keep your top 8 reading assignment scores.
+  - Each reading assignment is worth 2.0 points: 1.0 point for the paper summary and 1.0 point for the short discussion essay.

 - **Course project assignments**:
   - The goal of the course project is to experiment with state-of-the-art multimodal